MangoGott/Portfolio/src/posts/Balooba.md

 ---
 title: "Balooba"
 date: "04/11/2019"
-featuredImage: img/cool.jpg
+featuredImage: img/balooba/balooba.png
 categories: ["react.js","mongoDB","backend","frontend"]
 ---

-**Untitled web application for Film Lovers​ — Built in R​eact.j**
+**A web application for Film Lovers​ — Built in R​eact.js**

 A web app where users could create and save lists of movies.
-All data was fetched from The Movie Database (TMDb) API together with MongoDB for saving the users information.
+All data was fetched from The Movie Database (TMDb) API as JSON objects.
+This data together with the userdata was stored using MongoDB.

 [Balooba - React.js (Github)](https://github.com/MangoGott/FilmApp_React.js)